mimoduo/mimogear/docs/pug/pages.md

 #Pages

 Pug pages are the bread and butter of your site.
 These pages will be compiled into the html files that represent your site.
-The default pages (index.pug, starter.pug, and style-guide.pug) extend the default site template and pass in extra content via the content block.
+The default pages (index.pug, starter.pug, and style-guide.pug) extend the default site template and pass in extra content via `block main`.

 ##Adding in Content

-To add content and component markup to your page, there is a content block that is setup by default on each of the default pages (index.pug, starter.pug, and style-guide.pug) within Mimogear.
+To add content and component markup to your page, there is a main block that is setup by default on each of the default pages (index.pug, starter.pug, and style-guide.pug) within Mimogear.
 This content will be nested directly into the main element of your site as dictated within the default site template.

 ```pug
 block main